-If the peripheral or memory needs to use DMA to transmit data, it is required to first send DMA request and wait for DMA approval before data transmission.
+If the peripheral or memory needs to use DMA to transmit data, it is required to first transmit DMA request and wait for DMA approval before data transmission.

-DMA has 12 channels, DMA1 has 7 and DMA2 has 5.
+DMA has seven channels.
 Each channel is connected with different peripherals, and each channel has three event flags (DMA half transmission, DMA transmission completion and DMA transmission error).
 The logic of the three event flags may become a separate interrupt request, and they all support software triggering.